omni-us/jsonargparse/README.rst

     >>> parser.parse_args(['--op1', 'yes', '--op2', 'false'])
     Namespace(op1=True, op2=False)

-Sometimes it is also useful to define two paired options, one to set :code:`True` and the other to set :code:`False`.
+Sometimes it is also useful to define two paired options, one to set ``True`` and the other to set ``False``.
 The :class:`.ActionYesNo` class makes this straightforward.
 A couple of examples would be:

 .. testsetup:: yes_no